apify/apify-docs/sources/platform/integrations/airbyte.md

 ![Airbyte source setup](./images/airbyte-source-setup.png)

-To find your **dataset ID**, you need to navigate to **Storage** tab in Apify Console.
+To find your **dataset ID**, you need to navigate to the **Storage** tab in Apify Console.
 Copy it and paste it in Airbyte.

 ![Datasets in app](./images/datasets-app.png)

-To find your Apify API Token, you need to navigate to **Settings** tab and select **Integrations**.
+To find your Apify API token, you need to navigate to the **Settings** tab and select **Integrations**.
 Copy it and paste it in the relevant field in Airbyte.

 ![Integrations token](./images/apify-integrations-token.png)